g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 > At high levels, you’ll be the very heart of the police force: not only willing and able but obliged to take a bullet for your partner.

 To return to 'the political is personal': Skills also provide your political impulses.
 Authority and Endurance are the fascist skills.
 Endurance often talks about your gut (gut feeling), again with the organic intuitions of hatred.
-Your Communist thoughts are most often repped by Rhetoric (cheap talk), but really it is just the voice of horseshoe radicalism, anything overstated.
+Your Communist thoughts are most often repped by Rhetoric (cheap talk), but really it is just the voice of horseshoe radicalism, anything overstated and exciting.
 Empathy entails centrism; Savoir Faire implies capitalism.
-Fascist body, socialist mouth, centrist heart, capitalist dexterity.
+Fascist body, socialist mouth, centrist heart, capitalist confidence.

 <br>